bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 My recommendation is to use the **Spreadsheet DataTable Pattern** when ever you need  to represent a complex object in feature file.

-> You may be wondering, how can I representing hierarchical information in feature files.
+> You may be wondering, how can to represent hierarchical information in feature file using **Spreadsheet DataTable Pattern**.
 In the future chapter, I will introduce that when handling `One Employee can have Many Address` use case.

+In the next chapter, let's apply **Spreadsheet DataTable Pattern** to test the REST API to 'create employee'.

 <hr>